ABHISHEK0S1INGH/ABHISHEK0S1INGH/README.md

 ## Passionate about AI and Data Analytics

-- 🔭 I’m currently pursing a Masters degree in AI
+- 🔭 I’m currently pursing a B.Tech degree in Information Technology
 - 🌱 I’m currently learning SQL and Deep Learning
 - 👯 I’m looking to collaborate on end-to-end Machine Learning Projects
 - 💬 Ask me about Machine Learning
-- 📫 How to reach me: misbahullahsheriff@gmail.com
+- 📫 How to reach me: abhi620548@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I've been told I dance well 🤭